sikaxn/Production-Tools/OpenLpToVmix/readme.md

 Please install python and add it to your PATH.
 After that, open powershell and run ```pip install flash```.
 After this, click on start.bat can launch the service.

+# text ignore feature

+In some case you want some text to show on projector but not the overlay text. by not commenting ```strip_ignore()``` function, you can enable ignore feature.
+Everything you put in ( ) or [ ] will be stripped this scrip and not being sent to the overlay.

 # OBS Compatibility

 http://127.0.0.1:5000/view is the OBS View.
 You can add it as a browser source and do a green chroma key.